 What are the three biggest mistakes new bloggers make?
 Navigating the world of making an income on the web can be tricky.
 There are many pitfalls along the way.
 There is also vast opportunity, so it makes sense to spend time figuring it out!

 This post may contain affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.

 If you want the start a blog, the world of blogging can seem really overwhelming.
 I know that it did for me.
 There are some things I wish I had known when I started.

-The first mistake actually happens before you even get started and also in the beginning stages.
+The first mistake actually develops before you even get started, and also happens in the beginning stages.
 Perfectionism!

 The reason I think this is a mistake is because the blog will evolve and change over time.
-You’ll find you like writing about certain things better rather than writing about other things, you’ll find what your audience responds to, you’ll create better content, and your pictures will look start looking better.
+You’ll find that you like writing about certain things better than other things, you’ll find what your audience responds to, you’ll create better content, and your pictures will look start looking better.

 But at first, things are pretty much not going to be perfect.
 I find that people won’t even start creating content for that reason.

 Now obviously, the way to avoid perfectionism is to just get started.
 Start creating tutorials or whatever it is that you are passionate about.